datagus/ai_sdg_review/README.md

 Below is a simplified description of each main folder:

 .
 ├── database
+│   ├── sql
-│   ├── EER_diagram.mwb            # MySQL Workbench EER diagram
+│   │   ├── EER_diagram.mwb             # MySQL Workbench EER diagram
-│   ├── database_dump.sql          # SQL dump of the database
+│   │   ├── database_dump.sql           # SQL dump of the database
-│   ├── database_creation_script.sql  # SQL script to create the database
+│   │   ├── database_creation_script.sql  # SQL script to create the database
-│   └── additional_tables          # Folder with any extra SQL tables
+│   │   └── additional_tables           # Folder with any extra SQL tables
+│   │
+│   └── excel_tables
+│       ├── master_table_copy.xlsx     # Master Excel table
+│       └── individual_tables          # Folder with individual Excel data tables
 │
-├── excel_tables
-│   ├── empirical_clusters_revised.xlsx
-│   ├── environment.xlsx
-│   ├── …                          # These Excel files store data derived from or imported into SQL.
-│
 ├── images
 │   └── …                               # Vector images used in the article
 │
 ├── python
 │   ├── pdf_extraction.py               # Script to extract text from PDFs using Python
 │   ├── pushing_to_sql.ipynb            # Script/Notebook to insert data into SQL
 │   ├── from_sql.ipynb                  # Script/Notebook to pull data from SQL
 │   ├── config.json                     # Configurations (e.g., database credentials)
 │   └── …
 │
 ├── R-files
 │   ├── word_analysis
 │   │   ├── package_draft.R
 │   │   ├── normal_cloud.R
-│   │   └── …                      # Scripts performing word analysis, detrended correspondence analysis, etc.
+│   │   └── …                           # Scripts for word analysis, DCA, etc.
 │   └── text_files
-│       └── …                      # Output from certain R-based analyses
+│       └── …                           # The pdfs transformed into text files containing only nouns.
 │
 ├── tableau
 │   └── analysis.twbx                   # Tableau workbook for visualizing the data
 │
 └── README.md                           # (This file)

-**Note:** Some filenames may differ slightly from what is shown here, but this structure should help you navigate.

 ---

 ## 3. Tools & Versions

 Below are the primary tools used in this study, along with the versions tested.
-Feel free to adapt these to reflect your exact software versions:
+The operative system used was MacOS 15 Sequoia.

 - **Python** (version 3.9 or higher)
-  - Major libraries: `nltk`, `unstructured`, `pandas`, `sqlalchemy`
+  - conda package manager used (conda 24.11.0)
-- **R** (version 4.2.x)
+- **R** (version 4.4.0)
-  - Major packages: `vegan`, `tm`, `wordcloud`, etc.
-- **MySQL** (version 8.0.x)
+- **MySQL** (version 8.3.0)
-  - The SQL scripts (`database_dump.sql`, `database_creation_script.sql`) were tested on MySQL 8.0.x
-- **Tableau** (version 2022.x)
+- **Tableau** (version 2024.3)
-  - The workbook `analysis.twbx` was created in this version
-- **Microsoft Excel** (version 2019 or 2021)
+- **Microsoft Excel** (vVersion 16.95.4)
-  - Used to store and manipulate some data

 If you do not have these exact versions, the code and data should still work with close versions.
+Even instead of using MySQL, PostgreSQL or other relational database software can be used, with minimal adaptation to the scripts.

 ---